 - Look at the events history in the Monitoring section of the application suite.
 If a Call Recording event has been raised, this means the media forking calls reached the Imagicle Call Recording SIP service but the recording failed.
 NOTE: The description of the event, if any, should help you in understanding the reason of the problem.

-Depending on the outcome of this test, two different diagnostics procedure must be taken.
+Depending on the outcome of above test, two different diagnostics procedure must be taken.

 Media forking calls not placed to Imagicle Call Recording

 - Ensure the Recording Profile CSS includes the partition of the Route Pattern configured for Imagicle Call Recording.
 If you assigned to Recording Profile the same CSS of the line being recorded, you can do the test described above in the "Diagnostic Voice Prompts" section, it will help you to understand if the Call Recording SIP trunk is reachable or not.